rafadc/rhythmic/README.md

     [{name : kick, file : clap_Dry_c.wav},
     {name : tom_hi, file : tom_Rock_mid.wav}]

 That will look for "clap_Dry_c.wav" file in drumkit folder and assign it to "kick" so you can use it from "pattern" method.
 The same will be done for "tom_hi".
 At the moment WAV, OGG and MP3 samples are supported.

 ## Sounds copyright

 I got some sounds to be used as examples.
 They are distributed under different licenses.
 Their copyright holders are:

  * GmKit drumkit: The hydrogen team
- * Hearbeat sample: Lionel Allorge
+ * Voice samples: Sista Monica from http://www.vocaldownloads.com/freesamples.cfm